Nelson00011/Vase3/README.md

 #### **helpful hint:**
 - `useful hints for future projects to go faster`
 - console log testing with `ctr-alt-l`
-- Make sure to update billing where you need credits, not everything is free (give 30 minutes for account set-ups before freaking out, it is delayed)
+- **Make sure to update billing** in corresponding API's, not everything is free (*give 30 minutes after account set-up for it to activate*)
+- Set Timer's for data loading and transfer, so that I can anticipate future data transfer *pauses* and do research and other things during that time.
+    - **~30 minutes** for vector loading to DataStax
 - Always Stay Positive & Triple Check Permissions :)
 - When installing packages do it in the correct folder / level :)
 ```